urql-graphql/urql/docs/basics/svelte.md

 ## Mutations

-This guide covers how to send mutations in Svelte using `@urql/svelte`'s `mutation` utility.
 The `mutation` function isn't dissimilar from the `query` function but is triggered manually and can accept a [`GraphQLRequest` object](../api/core.md#graphqlrequest) too while also supporting our trusty `operationStore`.